mktrm/cs426-fall23/index.md

 ## Late Assignments
 You will have 3 late days during the whole semester for late homework.
 You will also have 3 late days for weekly check-ins.
 You can use your late days however you wish to.
+Note that the granularity of this is *days*.
+That means if you submit your homework any time in the next 24 hours after the deadline you are gonna use one of your late days.

 ## Academic Integrity
 Cheating WILL be taken seriously.
 It is not fair to honest students to take cheating lightly, nor is it fair to the cheater to let him/her go on thinking that is a reasonable alternative in life.